Definition of

 Difference in values

-A subsidy could be defined as the difference that is seen when comparing the real value of a product or service and the value that the consumer pays to access said product or service.
+The subsidy could be defined as the difference that is noticed when comparing the real value of a product or service and the value that the consumer pays to access said product or service.

-In these circumstances, the government distributes subsidies to companies to prevent prices or rates from increasing: "The president decided to extend the subsidy to electricity companies to prevent further increases."
+In these circumstances, the government distributes subsidies to companies to prevent prices or rates from increasing: "The president decided to extend the subsidy to electricity companies to prevent new increases."

 Supply or demand subsidy

-It is possible to distinguish between supply subsidies (which are granted to producers or service providers) and demand subsidies (which allow users to reduce their payments).
+It is possible to distinguish between supply subsidies (which are granted to producers or service providers) and demand subsidies (which allow the user to pay a reduction).

-Within demand subsidies, there are direct subsidies (through which the State directly pays a portion of the service to consumers) and cross-subsidies (the State does not establish a single rate for all consumers, but some pay more for the service so that others can pay less).
+Within demand subsidies, there are direct subsidies (through which the State directly pays a part of the service to consumers) and cross subsidies (the State does not establish a single rate for all consumers, but there are those who pay more for the service so that others can pay less).

-And all this without forgetting that there are the so-called production subsidies , which are the current payments that the government of a federal state makes to the different companies in the country for the fact that they contribute to the production of the country.
+And all this without forgetting that there are so-called production subsidies , which are those current payments that the government of a federal state makes to the different companies in the country for the fact that they contribute to its production.
 Payments that, as could not be otherwise, are made in proportion to the aforementioned productive participation.

 The concept in religion

-In the past, in the ecclesiastical sphere there was also something known as a subsidy, although it is no longer used.
+Formerly, in the ecclesiastical sphere there was also what was known as a subsidy, although it is currently out of use.

-At that time, that term was used to refer to the aid that the Kings of Spain received from the top of religious organizations and that was related to the ecclesiastical income of the territories that they governed.
+Then that term was used to refer to the aid that the Kings of Spain received from the top of the religious organizations and that came to be in relation to what were the ecclesiastical income of the territories that they governed.